ansible/ansible/README.md

 All new modules should be submitted here, and have a chance to be promoted to core over time.

+Take care to submit tickets to the appropriate repo where modules are contained.
+The docs.ansible.com website indicates this at the bottom of each module documentation page.

 License
 =======